 - Torn fresh basil to garnish

-*NOTE: I used a serving size of angel hair according to the package.
+* NOTE: I used two servings of angel hair according to the package’s nutrition label.

 - Cook pasta according to package directions.